charlpcronje/blog.cronje.me/README.md

 # Quick Start

+First just try running `docker compose up` after creating a .env file from .env.example.
+That should work

+## Otherwize

 Use the `.env` file to set up your local website variables including url and database name / credentials.

     cd cli